mui/material-ui/docs/pages/blog/mui-material-v5-3.md

 > 💡 All MUI components are created by `styled` API, so they accept `sx` prop by default.

-`sx` helps developer write less code and be more productive once they are familiar with the API.
+`sx` helps developers write less code and be more productive once they are familiar with the API.
 With the callback support in `styleOverrides`, it is now possible to use `sx` like syntax at the global theme overrides.

 All you need to do is using the [`experimental_sx`](/system/styled/#how-can-i-use-the-sx-syntax-with-the-styled-utility) function: